digital-work-lab/open-source-project/paper/paper.md

 This project was developed at Otto-Friedrich-Universität of Bamberg, where Gerit Wagner initiated a new team-based course to provide students with hands-on experiences in programming and software development.
 While other project courses in the program had a stronger focus on management topics, this initiative—launched in 2023—was designed to help students engage with realistic open source software engineering practices.
-The goal was for participants not merely to write short, standalone Python scripts, but to contribute collaboratively to public, functional, maintainable, and open source software packages.
+The goal was to move beyond short, standalone Python scripts, and contribute collaboratively to public, functional, maintainable, and open source software packages.

 Building on Gerit's role as lead developer of the CoLRev open source environment, the course adopted CoLRev as a learning platform.
 Students developed small extensions or plugins for the system, allowing them to reuse existing functionality (e.g., for loading bibliographic data or interacting with APIs) and extend it by implementing new features such as API wrappers or automation tools.
 This setup provided an authentic context for learning how to organize projects in teams using Git and GitHub, manage dependencies, write tests, and produce corresponding documentation.

 Over time, the course evolved substantially through iterative refinement based on student feedback.
-Early cohorts found the technical scope challenging, prompting the integration of more scaffolding, structured guidance, and formative feedback.
+Early cohorts found the technical scope demanding, prompting the integration of more scaffolding, structured guidance, and formative feedback.
 Since then, the course has grown into a well-established project with high student satisfaction and recommendation rates.
 Five cohorts of students have contributed to CoLRev and related open source packages, many continuing their engagement through bachelor’s theses on extensions such as the search-query [@EckhardtEtAl2025] or bib-dedupe [@Wagner2024] packages.